-We currently have children with mobility needs and hearing impairments within the school.
+We currently have children with mobility, visual and hearing impairments within the school.
 We work with LOIS (Lancasterian Outreach and Inclusion Service) and physiotherapy to support children with physical disabilities and mobility needs to ensure that we are doing everything necessary to provide full access to the curriculum.
 The access to both school buildings and all rooms is suitable for wheelchair users and those with mobility needs.
 There are disabled toilet facilities and lift access between floors in both school buildings.

-For children with sensory needs, such as impaired vision or hearing, we work closely with the Manchester Sensory Support Service to ensure access to the curriculum, such as the use of hearing aids with microphone technology.
+For children with sensory needs, such as impaired vision or hearing, we work closely with the Manchester Sensory Support Service to ensure access to the curriculum.
+This may be through physical and/or practical changes, such as adaptations to the environment, resources and teaching practice, or the use of assistive technology such as hearing aids/microphones and digital access to teaching materials e.g. through use of tablet computers with specific applications or settings.